Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Macroscopic limits of solutions of (SIM)

 \begin{proof}[Proof of Proposition~\ref{prop:Wassersteincontraction}]

-In this proof, we will use the linear problems and estimates presented in Section~\ref{subsec:tecnical} of the Appendix.
-Let in particular $(t,x)\mapsto \phi_{s,z,y}(t,x)$ defined by \eqref{eq:phi}.
+In this proof, we use the linear problems and estimates presented in Section~\ref{subsec:tecnical} of the Appendix. \gr{In particular, we define $(t,x)\mapsto \phi_{s,z,y}(t,x)$ as the solution of}

+\gr{This solution exists since $\frac{\nabla_x N(t,x)}{N(t,x)}$ is a continuous function (see Section~\ref{subsec:regNV}) and $y$ is a parameter here, therefore all coefficients of this linear parabolic equation are bounded and continuous.
+Alternatively, it is possible to build explicit solutions from a heat equation, we refer to \eqref{eq:barphi} for this argument}.
 For $t\geq 0$, we can use a Duhamel formula to write $\tilde n$ (we recall that $\tilde n$ satisfies \eqref{eq:tildenmod}) as follows

-Since $\tilde n(t,x,\cdot)$ is a probability measure, the $y-$integral of the right hand size of the equation above sums up to one.
-This and the convexity of the squared Wasserstein distance $W_2^2$ (see Section~\ref{subsec:defWasserstein} in the Appendix) implies
+Since $\tilde n(t,x,\cdot)$ is a probability measure, the $y-$integral of the right hand size of the equation above sums up to one \ra{and the right hand side can be seen as a convex combinations of three probability distributions. } \rb{The convexity properties of the squared Wasserstein distance $W_2^2$, that we detail in Section~\ref{subsec:defWasserstein} in the Appendix (see \eqref{eq:convexity}), then implies:}